wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 ![!Endpoints discovered by API Discovery](../images/about-wallarm-waf/api-discovery/discovered-api-endpoints.png)

+!!! info "Default period"
+    Each time you open the **API Discovery** section, the **Changes and hits since** filter goes to `Lask week` state, which means only the [changes in you API](#tracking-changes-in-api-structure) occurred within the last week are highlighted and [hits](#monitoring-attacks-on-api-endpoints) for the same period are counted.

+    See [this example](#example) to understand what API Discovery displays by default.

+You can manually select other time periods to be covered.

 ## Filtering endpoints

 Among a wide range of API endpoint filters, you can choose the ones corresponding to your analysis purpose, e.g.: